nmhfauziyyah/Sisop-1-2025-IT33/README.md

 3. Kaisar Hanif Pratama (5027241029)

 ## Soal 1
 a.)
-Poppo baru saja mulai melihat tablet ajaib dan terpukau dengan kekerenan orang bernama “Chris Hemsworth”.
-Poppo jadi sangat ingin tahu berapa banyak buku yang dibaca oleh “Chris Hemsworth”.
-Bantu Poppo menghitung jumlah baris di tablet ajaib yang menunjukkan buku-buku yang dibaca oleh Chris Hemsworth.

 Pada soal 1 bagian a ini, Poppo ingin mencari tahu jumlah buku yang dibaca oleh Chris Hemsworth.

 ![1a](https://github.com/user-attachments/assets/7a5d085b-d521-4b44-a48a-0d88a4a5f4a2)